biqqles/forumlancer/README.md

 ### Hosting

-I currently host Forumlancer (for free) on Heroku.
+I currently host Forumlancer (for free) on Fly.io.
 To run it yourself,

  1. [create a bot user](https://discord.com/developers/applications)
     - set the environment variable `TOKEN` to your bot's token